TylerLu/Huddle/README.md

    ![](Images/app-registration-manifest-2.png)

-3. Insert the keyCredential into the square brackets of **keyCredentials** node.
+3. Insert the keyCredential into the square brackets of the **keyCredentials** node.
 4. Click **Save**.